 - "More importantly, Ford has redesigned its seats to offer a more bolstered and comfortable seating position.
 The front door is slightly larger and that pushes the B-pillar back slightly, offering the driver a better view out of the cab." -- Detroit News

 - "The captain's chair front seats in my test truck were downright luxurious, and leg space in the back seat was impressive.
-Rear leg-room is rated at 43.5 inches, more than any model expect the Tundra.
-The rear seats also fold up against the back wall of the cab, creating a space for hauling big objects inside the cabin. " -- BusinessWeek
+Rear leg-room is rated at 43.5 inches, more than any model expect the Tundra." -- BusinessWeek

 - "The crew cab's cabin is genuinely spacious.
 Rear-seat legroom is huge." -- Kansas City Star